yufeikang/home-assistant.io/source/_integrations/slide_local.markdown

 You can start the calibration sequence for your slide by pushing on the Calibration button.

+### Switch

+You can enable/disable the Touch&Go functionality (open/close cover by a short pull on the cover) by using the TouchGo switch.

 ## Data updates

 The integration fetches data from the device every 15 seconds.